eelcodijkstra/html-tutorial/pjs-0/Notes.md

 * button on tutorial-frame, to reduce the size (as in HTML-0)
 * the tutorial-frame may be used for all lessons, with easy navigation between the lessons.
 * the JSBin framework may be used for all lessons in the same way? (i.e., the same HTML/JavaScript, for all the tutorials)
+* it would be nice if we could communicate the lesson number from the outer page to the JSBin iframe.
+Normal access is not possible, due to cross site issues.

 ## Steps in programming